How Living Donors are Revolutionizing Organ Transplants

 Non-Directed Organ Donation

 If you’re interested in becoming a living donor to someone you do not know, you’ll be matched with someone compatible on the transplant waiting list.
-Becoming a living donor provides purpose and a positive emotional experience in knowing you helped saved someone’s life.
+You often will allow for the creation of a living donor swap or chain.
+Becoming a living donor provides purpose and a positive emotional experience in knowing you helped save someone’s life.

 Subscribe icon